 Once a sleepy suburb, Long Beach has been undergoing a transformation in recent years.
 Spend the night at the sleek Allegria Hotel and you’ll get ocean views along with modern comforts.
 Catch one of the 40 film screenings at the Long Beach International Film Festival, held each August.
 Cyclists will be delighted when they see the newly renovated boardwalk with ample space for a breezy ride on a SoBi bike share cruiser.

-For more aquatic adventures near NYC, check out Gordon Macrae’s New York City Beach Guide.
+For more aquatic adventures near NYC, check out our car-free beaches guide.

 Photo credits: Allison Arnone and Brian Shannon